 - Work in manageable blocks.
 Faced with an overwhelming amount of information, the team cut the building down into 50 different sections.
 Within each cut, Trevor and Matt compared old and new side-by-side, connecting details with physical items on a minute level.
 Trevor focused on the terra-cotta and concrete structure, while architect Matt concerned himself with the historic preservation and comparing each cut to photos and drawings from the 1920s.
 Each cut included overlaying the historic detailing with the new concrete backer wall that GLY would build, as well as new structural steel to support the Allen Institute which would sit above.
 In the end, these efforts helped the architect detail the historic condition, which GLY then used to detail the concrete backer wall.

-- Mock-ups.
+- Create mock-ups.
 In some cases we measured key pieces of terra-cotta—pieces around the stairs, for example—and created mock-ups to verify we were on the right track.

 With measurements defined and details fleshed out, it was finally time to BUILD.
 But still, the preservation had to tie in with the new structure for the Allen Institute from the back, top and north side of the Ford McKay Building, requiring one final plan of attack.